Protecting Your Dental Practice from Potential OSHA Violations

 The risk of bloodborne pathogens and infection control procedures should be the forefront for your dental office.
 You and your employees may know about HIV or hepatitis scares caused by various breaches in infection, which is why you’ll want to explain how the sterilization process works.
 Various state dental boards are also taking a closer look at compliance with the CDC Guidelines for ensuring safety when performing dentistry services.

 Protect your employees, patients, and practice with OSHA training and compliance.
-For more help, contact Hayes or book an online or in-house Dental OSHA Training for your team.
+For more help, contact Hayes or book an online or in-house Dental OSHA Requirements and Training for your team.

 You may also visit the links below to learn more about other training sessions we offer.

 Hayes also specialize in instrument sharpening & repairs.
 Our experienced technicians have decades of experience working with all major brands of dental handpieces including: